shouguog/UBA1/README.md

-# Some script for single cell RNA-seq data analysis
+# Some scripts for single cell RNA-seq data analysis